offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * **Node Placement**

-   * May use pod affinity: Pods that perform better when in the vicinity of each other (e.g. faster communication if on same data center rack) can request to be placed in that same vicinity using pod affinity.
+   * May use pod affinity: Pods that perform better when in the vicinity of each other (e.g. faster communication if on the same data center rack) can request to be placed in that same vicinity using pod affinity.
    * May use node affinity: Pods that perform better when on specific hardware (e.g. optimized for Intel Xeon) can request to be placed on nodes with that hardware using node affinity.

 ## Command-line Interface